 Boston-based author Nichole Bernier, whose novel, "The Unfinished Work of Elizabeth D." was a finalist for the 2012 New England Independent Booksellers Association fiction award, will lead fiction workshops and meet one-on-one with writers.
 Bernier is available for one-on-one meetings with fiction writers.

 Like Bernier, another staff writer, author Christian McEwen writes across the genres, publishing and editing long and short fiction, poetry, plays, creative nonfiction and journalism.
-Her writing workshops will span the genres, touching on fiction, poetry and writing about nature.

 Conference director Yvonne Daley of Rutland and San Francisco, the author of four nonfiction books and more than 5,000 news and feature articles and many short stories, will concentrate this year on memoir writing and the ways in which research can be used to strengthen written work, especially fiction and creative nonfiction.
 Daley is available for one-on-one meetings with memoir and nonfiction writers.

 Chuck Clarino, also of Rutland and San Francisco, is a journalist, fiction and memoir writer and avid reader; Clarino will lead a workshop on the joy of reading and the ways in which writers can learn from other authors.

 This year's poets include Verandah Porche of Guilford, fresh from the success of her newly published collection, "Sudden Eden."
 The well-known Vermont poet will - as she has since the conference's inception - lead entertaining and useful poetry workshops in varied styles and formats.
 Porche will be available for one-on-one sessions with poets.